Last updated on December 28, 2021

 Mandatory student fees are generally assessed of all students, in amounts set in accordance with Board policies, and as set forth in a fees schedule attached to Executive Policy EP 6.208.

-For the Fall 2021 semester, all students will be assessed mandatory fees as set forth in the Executive Policy.
+For the Spring 2022 semester, all students will be assessed mandatory fees as set forth in the Executive Policy.
 Per the Executive Policy, the following mandatory student fees are required of all students:

 - student publications